kreauniv/comp308/_sources/dispatch.rst.txt

         Pid ! {msg1, []},
         Pid ! {msg2, []}.

-Here, you see that the language is around "processes" and "messages" and not "objects" and "methods".
+Here, you see that the language is around "concurrent processes" and "messages" and not "objects" and "methods".
 The function ``process`` above is a pure function (Erlang is a pure functional "dynamically typed" programming language -- i.e. where values have types, but not identifiers).
-A process is started simply by "spawning" a function.
+A process is started by "spawning" a function.
 It is up to the process to decide how long it should stay alive.
-In this case, the process calls itself recursively and therefore will stay alive as long as one of the first two message formats are sent to it.
+In this case, the process calls itself recursively and therefore will stay alive as long as one of the first two message formats are sent to it. [#tco]_ Anything else will cause it to terminate (in the above ``process`` example).

-Anything else will cause it to terminate (in the above ``process`` example).
+.. [#tco] Note that such a non-terminating recursive call is possible without blowing the stack only if Erlang supports "proper tail calls", which it therefore does.

 When you "spawn" a process, that is the equivalent of "creating an object".
 You get a "Pid" (short for "process id") using which you can send messages to